Donkey Kong Country 2: Diddy's Kong Quest (SNES)

 An alternate sound for collecting a banana.
 This exact sound is used in Donkey Kong Country 3 when collecting a banana bunch.

 This sound should be used when the Kongs are transforming inside an Animal Buddy Barrel.
 It is even called in the game's code, albeit too late, and on the same channel as the sound of the barrel breaking.
-Thus, it cannot be heard.
+Thus, it usually cannot be heard during normal gameplay.
+However, it can sometimes be heard when performing the Castle Crush glitch.

-If the game detects 0KB of SRAM, this screen will pop up.
-Normally, the cartridge has 2KB of SRAM, but this anti-piracy routine will not be executed if this amount is increased (the typical anti-piracy routine of video games).
-Game Genie code 6D60-4F0F will make this always appear, regardless of whether the cartridge passes the SRAM check.
-The background is the same as when the game detects an incorrect region.
+If the game detects 0KB of SRAM, this test is failed.
+Normally, the cartridge has 2KB of SRAM, but this anti-piracy routine will not be executed if this amount is increased (the typical anti-piracy routine in SNES games).

 Present at 3F0000 in all versions of the ROM.

-The aforementioned controller change appears in the Monkey Museums.
+The aforementioned controller change appears in the Monkey Museum.
 An additional shadow can be seen on the controller in the Japanese and European versions as well.

-In the Japanese and European versions, some background details of K. Rool Duel are different – most notably, the door appears to have a large hole blown through it.
-Of course, the controller's buttons were changed here too...
+In the Japanese and European versions, some background details of K. Rool Duel are different - most notably, the door appears to have a large hole blown through it.
+For unclear reasons, this was changed in the American version so that it simply has a (rather ill-fitting) window instead.
+The controller's buttons were also recolored, although whoever did the touch-ups for the North American version accidentally drew the A and B buttons too low.

 Kong Kollege Game Save Price